MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschemaparameterdefinition-get_rangemin.md

-For the <b>PrintSchemaParameterDataType_Integer</b> data type, the value returned by  <b>RangeMin</b> maps to the &lt;psf:MinValue&gt; property value of the Print Schema parameter definition.
+For the <b>PrintSchemaParameterDataType_Integer</b> data type, the value returned by  <b>RangeMin</b> maps to the &lt;psf:MinValue> property value of the Print Schema parameter definition.
 This minimum value shows the minimum integer value that the driver supports.

-For the <b>PrintSchemaParameterDataType_NumericString</b> and <b>PrintSchemaParameterDataType_String</b>  data types, this maps to the &lt;psf:MinLength&gt; property value of the Print Schema parameter definition.
+For the <b>PrintSchemaParameterDataType_NumericString</b> and <b>PrintSchemaParameterDataType_String</b>  data types, this maps to the &lt;psf:MinLength> property value of the Print Schema parameter definition.
 This minimum value shows the minimum length of string that the driver supports.